FALL PLAYWRITING WORKSHOP

 CLASS STRUCTURE

-Every week, we will read 10 new pages out loud from every participant and give supportive, constructive feedback using Liz Lerman’s Critical Response Process.
-There will be a ten minute break about halfway through.
+-Every week, we will read up to ten new pages out loud from each participant and provide supportive, constructive feedback using Liz Lerman’s Critical Response Process.
+(I’ll explain this simple format on our first day together.)

 HOW TO PREPARE